Learn English Grammar

 Imperative (Go – Don’t go) List irregular verbs

-Exercises with 2 or More English Verb Forms
+Exercises and Explanation: 2 or More English Verb Forms

 English verb forms not only fix the action in time (present, past, or future) but also determine how the action should be interpreted.
 For example, they indicate whether the action is completed, in progress, or not.
 The section Exercises with 2 or more English verb forms can help you understand when to use a specific verb form through contrastive exercises.